SCHWAI-AI/aicommit/README.md

 # Commit and push to both git and clasp
 aicommit -push -clasp

+# Commit, push to git, and deploy to wrangler
+aicommit -push -wrangler
 ```

 The tool will:
 1. Check if you're in a valid git repository
-2. If using -clasp, verify .clasp.json exists and confirm you've pulled latest changes
+2. If using -clasp, verify .clasp.json exists and confirm you've pulled latest changes.
+If using -wrangler, verify wrangler.toml exists
 3. Analyze your git diff (both staged and unstaged changes)
 4. Send the diff to Claude AI for analysis
 5. Present a suggested commit message